alexdseo/Semantic-Forensics-in-Scientific-Literature/Additional Features/README.md

 # Part 4 feature extraction

-`Part4.ipynb` loads `Bik.tsv` into a dataframe, scrapes Research Gate to extract 7 features for 214 papers, adds the features to the dataframe, and exports it as `Bik_pt4.csv`.
-Because web scraping takes so long, the features have been saved to `Part4features.ipynb` and imported into `Part4.ipynb` for easy access.
-The variables acessible from `Part4features.ipynb` include:
+`AddFeature.ipynb` loads `Bik.tsv` into a dataframe, scrapes Research Gate to extract 7 features for 214 papers, adds the features to the dataframe, and exports it as `Bik_pt4.csv`.
+Because web scraping takes so long, the features have been saved to `AF2.ipynb` and imported into `AddFeature.ipynb` for easy access.
+The variables acessible from `AF2.ipynb` include:

 - `DOI_URLS`: URLs for journal pages
 - `first_author_URLS`: URLs for first author Research Gate profile